All about Jeremy the artist and the teacher

 My mother was a teacher, as was my grandmother, my aunt, and my cousins.
 Even though I came from a family of teachers I never considered teaching art until several years ago when I was approached by a local art school.
 I found that I really enjoy teaching painting and I seem to be able to help my students.
 So I started teaching regularly in addition to painting.

-We spend four and a half months each year in Thailand at the guesthouse where we so much enjoy meeting new people and looking after our guests.
+We spend some time in Thailand each year at the guesthouse where we so much enjoy meeting new people and looking after our guests.
 The rest of the time we live in Mount Helena, WA.

-In May 2015 our third son, Cody was born so we have an new member of the family.
+In May 2015 our third son, Cody was born so we have a new member of the family.

 I now have eight children and four grandchildren.
 I have three great loves in my life, family, art and Thailand.
 I hope you will enjoy my paintings and please get in touch to say "hello" I always welcome visitors and I have a multitude of social media sites to chat in:)